DTDucas/DTDucas/README.md

 - Research on pointcloud technology and AI applications in pointcloud processing

 ### 🌱 I'm currently learning
-- JavaScript and React.js
+- JavaScript, TypeScript, and React.js
-- C# and Python
+- C# and .NET Core
+- Python
+- Node.js
 - AI training techniques and applications

 ### 👯 I'm looking to collaborate on